krakend/krakend-pubsub/README.md

 # krakend-pubsub
-a pubsub backend for the KrakenD framework
+A pubsub backend for KrakenD

 ## Backends